-Music Appreciation (FINE ART) (Semester 1 & 2)
+Music Appreciation (FINE ART)

 Music is part of everyday lives and reflects the spirit of our human condition.
 To know and understand music, we distinguish and identify cultures on local and global levels.
 This course will provide students with an aesthetic and historical perspective of music, covering a variety of styles and developments from the Middle Ages through the Twentieth First Century.
-Students will acquire basic knowledge and listening skills, making future music experiences more informed and satisfvino.
+Students will acquire basic knowledge and listening skills, making future music experiences more informed and satisfying.

-Personal Psychology I (Semester 1 & 2)
+Personal Psychology I

 Self-knowledge is the key to self-improvement!
 More than 800,000 high school students take psychology classes each year.
-Among the different reasons, there is usually the common theme of self discovery!
+Among the different reasons, there is usually the common theme of self-discovery!
 Sample topics include the study of infancy, childhood, adolescence, perception and states of consciousness.
-Amazing online psychology experiments dealing with our own personal behavior are featured within this course.
+Online psychology experiments dealing with our own personal behavior is featured within this course.